 It’s amazing how the spirit renews itself like a reptile, how eyes rise to new horizons, enabling us to tread difficult paths, the way we navigate through storms toward discovery and restoration.

 I still recall the warmth of my father’s hand as he guided me through the narrow streets of my hometown on my way to my new school.
-The warmth is emboldened in my palm and I hope that one day I will offer it with utmost love to my children.
+The warmth is emboldened in my palm.